Integrating a Product-Led Growth Approach with SEO

 So, you wanna create content that resonates with users?
 Start by paying attention to their behavior—it's like free market research, ya know?

-- Tutorials showing product functionality; think a finance app creating a guide on "how to set up automatic investments".
+- Tutorials showing product functionality; think a finance app creating a guide on "how to set up automatic investments."
+This would be informed by observing users struggling with or frequently searching for investment setup within the app.

 Next up, we're gonna see how this all translates into better user experiences.